Gowtham-cmd-d/Sales-Analysis/README.md

-# 📊 Power BI & Excel Dashboard Project
+# 📊 Sales Analytics(Power BI & Excel Dashboard Project)

 This project showcases a **dynamic and interactive dashboard** built using Microsoft Excel, designed to provide insightful visual analysis from a simulated business dataset.
 It demonstrates key metrics such as **sales performance**, **product trends**, **regional distribution**, and **customer activity**, using features like slicers, pivot tables, and conditional formatting.